 Many American churches seek foremost the desirables (those wealthy, healthy, and respectable) and focus primarily on measurables (buildings, budgets, and awesome, quantifiable missions).
 Further, you often hear from them a message of “Do, do, do!
 You didn’t do enough!
 You are wrong, wrong, wrong!”
 Here, preachers are foremost either converted sport coaches, who encourage their team to outperform what they did last week or CEO’s, who mainly seek the best natural assets for their vision.

 You don’t get things right in your life so that you can be loved by either God or his people.
-God’s love is not earned!
+God’s love is not earned or because your life inspires affection!
 Instead, you experience God’s love, abundance, and unmerited attention—first and foremost—while you don’t have things together; then, having been loved first, you can love others in the same way and bring goodness into their lives, regardless of how they act to you (1 John 4:19).

 When I apply this concept to my race, I ask: Am I riding God’s wave and heading in his direction or will my efforts on That Day be exposed as “wood, hay, and stubble”?